Website last updated on March 25th 2023 at 9:00am by FCP Webmaster Donald Barber

 ODE To square Dancing

-Summer is nigh and the square dancing is great
+The time is now and the square dancing is great

-Grab your spouse or your friend and even your date
+So grab your spouse or friend and even your date

 Then head to the floor with your squaring mate